vfmd/vfmd-spec/spec/for_implementers.md

-To obtain the corresponding _ordered-list-item-processed line sequence_, we need to match the line against the _ordered list starter pattern_ and remove the matching substring for the first paranthesized subexpression.
+To obtain the corresponding _ordered-list-item-processed line sequence_, we need to match the line against the _ordered list starter pattern_ and remove the matching substring for the first parenthesized subexpression.
 The matching substring in this case is <code>1. </code> (i.e. the number '1', followed by a dot, followed by a single space character).